amengel/amengel.github.io/research.md

 title: Research
 pubs:

+    - title:   "Who Trusts?
+The Relevance of Race for Political Trust"
+      author:  ""
+      journal: "Political Behavior"
+      note:    "with Jennifer Chudy"
+      year:    "2026"
+      url:     ""
+      doi:     ""
+      abstract: "In the United States, political trust rests on a myriad building of blocks, including race.
+But existing work offers less information about why race matters for trust and if its relevance varies across racial groups and political contexts.
+We argue that in-group evaluations with respect to group status, seen in perceptions of marginalization and group attachments, can contribute to political trust.
+We test this using data from the American National Election Study (ANES) and the 2020 Collaborative Multi-racial Post-election Study (CMPS).
+We show that these orientations matter across groups and that their relevance does not vary with the party-in-power.
+We also offer evidence suggesting whites’ political trust may be less chronically connected with in-group evaluations compared to Blacks and Latinos.
+We conclude by discussing the implications of our results for government performance in a polarized age."

     - title:   "Solidarity Between People of Color Has Dynamic, Partisan Roots: Panel Evidence During and After the 2024 Presidential Contest"
       author:  ""
       journal: "Political Research Quarterly"